dracula/qbittorrent/README.md

 > A dark theme for [QBittorent](https://www.qbittorrent.org/).

-For more information about theme developement and structure, [click here](https://github.com/MahdiMirzade/qbittorrent).
+For more information about theme development and structure, [click here](https://github.com/MahdiMirzade/qbittorrent).

 Application theme: